I love all two hundred and twenty miles of it; it's where I am most content.

 sub-conscious approach to yield a gritty and sometimes melancholic creation.

 Layers are also important in my compositions, each one having its own significance but all very often visible in the finished work from the first pencil stroke to the last and delicate wash or bold slab of colour.
-It's a technique that has taken time to evolve and has relied on shaking off all my earliest influences.
+It's an approach that has taken time to evolve and has relied on shaking off all my earliest influences.

 Now I create an individual account of the river, all two hundred and twenty miles of it.